serviceinfra/serviceinfra.github.io/quickstart.md

 Go inside the generated directory and look around.
 ```
 $ cd stores-demo
+$ ls
+api_config.yaml  CHECK.sh  descriptor.pb  iam.yaml  service.yaml  SETUP.sh
 ```

+You might recognize some of these files.
+Here's a description of everything:
+- `api_config.yaml` contains a snippet of Service Configuration used to define your demo service.
+- `CHECK.sh` can be optionally used to verify access to your Cloud Run service once it's set up.
+- `descriptor.pb` is the file descriptor set describing your demo service.
+- `iam.yaml` contains IAM configuration used to set up your Cloud Run service.
+- `service.yaml` describes the demo service that you will set up on Cloud Run.
+- `SETUP.sh` does everything to set up and run your demo service.

 Run the `SETUP.sh` script to configure your project and create your instance.
 ```